 - C20.
-The Applicant must: - make the following information publicly available on its website as relevant to the stage of the development: - the EIS; - the final layout plans of the development; - current statutory approvals for the development; (iii) - approved strategies, plans or programs required under the conditions of this consent (other than the (iv) Emergency Plan); - the proposed staging plans for the development if the construction, operation and/or (v) decommissioning of the development is to be staged; - a comprehensive summary of the monitoring results of the development, which have been reported (vi) in accordance with the various plans and programs approved under the conditions of this consent; - how complaints about the development can be made; - any independent environmental audit, and the Applicant's response to the recommendations in any - (ix) - any other matter required by the Planning Secretary; a comprehensive summary of the monitoring results of the development, which have been reported (x) in accordance with the various plans and programs approved under the conditions of this consent, including annual BBAMP reports; and - (b) keep this information up to date.
+The Applicant must: - (a) make the following information publicly available on its website as relevant to the stage of the development: - (i) the EIS; - (ii) the final layout plans of the development; - (iii) current statutory approvals for the development; - (iv) approved strategies, plans or programs required under the conditions of this consent (other than the Emergency Plan); - (v) the proposed staging plans for the development if the construction, operation and/or decommissioning of the development is to be staged; - (vi) a comprehensive summary of the monitoring results of the development, which have been reported in accordance with the various plans and programs approved under the conditions of this consent; - (vii) how complaints about the development can be made; - (viii) any independent environmental audit, and the Applicant's response to the recommendations in any audit and - (ix) any other matter required by the Planning Secretary; - a comprehensive summary of the monitoring results of the development, which have been reported in accordance with the various plans and programs approved under the conditions of this consent, including annual BBAMP reports; and - (b) keep this information up to date.